myspc-development/art-test/docs/dashboard-menu-codex.md

 ## 3. `<SidebarMenu>` Example

 `SidebarMenu.jsx` comes with Tailwind classes for layout and highlighting.
 Use it inside a dashboard layout like this:
+See also the [Tailwind Design Guide](tailwind-design-guide.md) for consistent layout utilities.

 ```jsx
 import { useState } from 'react';